glenninn/sidebyside/README.md

-# Side by Side - a Simple NodeNS App for API Comparisons
+# Side by Side - a Simple NodeJS App for API Comparisons
-aaaaaa

 Have you ever wanted to see the returns from calls to two API sites in a way that is easy to compare the return values?

 This is really helpful especially when testing API proxies.